renzsupnet/01_Semantic_HTML_Challenge/README.md

 - added alt description for images to improve accessibility and improve seo
 - updated css to reflect semantic elements changes
 - added display:flex to accomodate change in screen size
+- added comments to give context clues and improve code readability

 ## Credits

 ### W3Schools